miyurusankalpa/IPv6-dns-server/README.md

 * Usability: Logout or delete cookies
 * Aggressive mode: Errors on some pages

-# how does this work
+# How does this work

 One thing this app does is use only the DNS data returned by the DNS provider to synthesize the requests.